ibuddieat/zk_libcod/doc/added_dvars.md

         * and the jump_... dvars if jump.cpp is compiled.
       * If set to 2 or greater, also overrides jump-related dvars set in jump.cpp.
       * If set to 3, also overrides download-related dvars set in libcod.cpp.
 Note that sending these dvars this way is too late to auto-enable downloading right on a client's first connect.
 Instead, a reconnect is necessary for the client then, if downloading was not enabled already in the first place.
+  * `sv_noMaster`
+    * Type: Integer
+    * Default: 0
+    * Min.
+Value: 0
+    * Max.
+Value: 2
+    * Effect: If set to 1 or higher, the server will not be announced to the master server and therefore not be listed in the ingame server browser.
+If set to 2, the server will not respond to `getinfo` and `getstatus` requests, in addition to the effects when set to 1.
+Also affects proxy servers.
+Needs to be set on server startup via command line.
   * `sv_proxiesVisibleForTrackers`
     * Type: Boolean
     * Default: False